 Earlier this year, I wrote about a hard-working question I often use as a tool: what can this attractive option accomplish, that needs to be accomplished, that another attractive option cannot?
 That’s a good test for evaluating learning assets as well.
 There are two perspectives on this question to consider.
 First what does this help the museum accomplish for itself organizationally and second, what does it accomplish for the audience?

 • Creates a shared strategic and organizational context for all learning assets.
 Each asset has a distinct and significant contribution to make to the organization’s strategic and learning interests.
 Aligning assets on one strategic platform assures they all focus on advancing those interests.

 • Strengthens interdependence and interaction among learning assets.
-Clarifying that there are learning assets and what they are makes each more valuable.
-Defining the contribution of each asset positions them for interaction by pointing out ways they can work with, support, and enhance one another.
+Clarifying that there are, in fact, learning assets and what they are makes each more valuable.
+Defining the contribution of each asset positions all of them for interaction by pointing out ways they can work with, support, and enhance one another.

 A museum’s valued and complementary learning resources help:

 • Serve the full audience and age range.
 Every learning asset does not have to serve the full audience or age range.
 Certain assets can serve targeted audience and age segments well.
 Together all of the assets can serve the audience fully.